Steve20144/gem5/README.md

 **"Write a program in C that implements the Fibonacci sequence and execute it in gem5 using different CPU models while keeping all other parameters the same.
 Use the TimingSimpleCPU and MinorCPU models."**

-*(All of the generated files from the simulations will be included in the final zip.)*

 It is known that the statistics that are related to execution time are the following.

 #### Execution Time Metrics Comparison with Default Settings